Drake-Nguyen/Lab6-Group2-1/tests/test_cases.md

 ## Condition

-For Condition, any cases with whitespace in between the tokens are not evaluated correctly.
-For example, `a > b` is lexed properly to have whitespaces in-between the tokens, but the procedure function does not evaluate it correctly.

-For the other test cases:
+Some of Condition's test cases failed:

-- `true!=false` wasn't lexed properly: a whitespace was inserted between `true` and `!=` for some reason.
+- `true != false` wasn't lexed properly: a whitespace was inserted between `true` and `!=` for some reason.
 This evaluates correctly, however.
-- `123<345` wasn't lexed properly: the lexer considered `123` and `345` to be
+- `123 < 345` wasn't lexed properly: the lexer considered `123` and `345` to be
   keyword tokens and not numbers.
 This appears to evaluate correctly.
-	- This is the same for `456>123`.
+	- This is the same for `456 > 123`.

 Conditions with `>=` and `<=` were not included in the tests, because they would yield similar results to Relop's `>=` and `<=` test cases.

+## If

+For If, I split all test inputs into two categories: ones that don't have `else`, and ones that do.
+Within each of these categories, I tested all combinations of `<Statement>` tokens within an `<If>` token.
+I also tested nested `<If>`s.

+This is the first test suite that actually passes all of its tests! 🎉

 ## Identifier